Harmony3118/TS341/README.md

 Place all your videos into the _"videos"_ folder.
 Name them with something short or easy to type, because the program will ask you which video you would like to use.

+**NB :** a video name should not include any whitespace.

 ### Run the drone detection script

-Once you have opened the project in your editor, you can follow these steps directly in the console.
+Once you have opened the project in your editor, you can follow these steps directly in the terminal.

 1. Enter the right **folder**